CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

     In fact the testimony of Christ was proved valid in your experience, ||| Am o e chehgidch mam s-wihnam an uꞌukch g haꞌichu t-ahga ab amjed g Christ.
 </code></pre>

 <p> The tag <sax> is used here becasue the target language data was provided in two orthographies.
-The New Testement text is in the Saxton-Saxton orthography <sax>, while parallel additional parallel texts was taken from dictionary examples in the Alvares-Hale orthography <ah>.
-The tag marks which orthography the source text are in.
-Using tags like this is only relevant if you are using data in multiple orthograhies.
+"Jiosh Wechij O'ohana" is written in the Saxton-Saxton orthography <sax>, while additional parallel texts used were gather from an dictionary examples written in the Alvares-Hale orthography <ah>.
+The tag at the beginning of each verse marks which orthography the target text is in.
+Using tags like this is only necessary if you are using data in multiple orthograhies.
 </p>

 <h2> Creating Parallel Text</h2>

-<p>start with a tsv (Tab Separated Values) file of the source and target language.
+<p>Start with a tsv (Tab Separated Values) file of the source and target language.
 Each verse in English is separated by a tab and then the coresponding verse in ood.
 </p>

-<p>Here is an example of the eng-ood.tsv file.
+<p>Following is an example data in a tsv file format.
 </p>

 <pre><code>1CO01:2	It is sent to the church of God in Corinth, those who are being made right in Christ Jesus, called to live holy lives—and to everyone who worships the Lord Jesus Christ everywhere, the Lord both of them and of us.
 Jiosh at ab i em-gawulkai mamt d wo hemajkamgajk.
 Kumt heg hekaj ab i e hemakoj wehsijj t-wehm ahchim mach hab waꞌap ab ihm g t-kownalig Jesus Christ.